Jackson Personal Injury Lawyer

 FAQs

-How Much Can I Sue for Emotional Distress in Michigan?
+How Much Can I Sue for Emotional Distress in Jackson, Michigan?

 Michigan does not have a cap on how much you can sue for emotional distress.
 Emotional distress is such an abstract, relative concept that no two cases are the same.
 What may be emotionally distressing for you may not necessarily be the same for somebody else.
 When pursuing a personal injury claim, you can attempt to claim any amount that you and your lawyer believe to be appropriate to reflect the emotional distress that you endured.
 However, there is no guarantee you will receive that amount.

-Can I Pursue a Claim if I Was Partially At Fault for the Accident?
+Can I Pursue a Personal Injury Claim if I Was Partially At Fault for the Accident?

 Yes, you can still pursue a claim if you were partially at fault for the accident.
 Michigan follows a comparative negligence rule, which means that if you are found to be somewhat at fault, the amount you are seeking in damages will be reduced by the percentage that you are found to be at fault.
 So, if you are found to be at least 20% at fault, your total damages awarded will be reduced by 20%.

-Can You Claim for a Personal Injury in Michigan?
+Can You Make a Claim for a Personal Injury in Michigan?

 Yes, you can absolutely make a claim for a personal injury in Michigan.
 You can pursue damages for a personal injury any time you are injured in an accident as a result of someone else’s negligent, reckless, or malicious behavior.
 If you want to pursue damages, you should reach out to a personal injury lawyer who can help you develop a case, weigh your options, and protect you from dealing with insurance companies who may try and encourage you to accept a low settlement amount.
 By consulting an experienced lawyer, you can learn about the settlement amount you deserve and how to secure the right compensation.